noperator/siftrank/README.md

 - output contraints: sometimes doesn't return all the data you asked it to review
 - subjectivity in scoring: has a really hard time assigning a numeric score to an individual item

-We built raink to circumvent those issues and solve general ranking problems that are otherwise difficult for LLMs to process.
-See our blog post [raink: Use LLMs for Document Ranking](https://bishopfox.com/blog/raink-llms-document-ranking) for more background on this technique, and our talk [Patch Perfect: Harmonizing with LLMs to Find Security Vulns](https://www.youtube.com/watch?v=IBuL1zY69tY) to see how we've applied raink to offensive security problems.
+We built siftrank to circumvent those issues and solve general ranking problems that are otherwise difficult for LLMs to process.
+See our blog post [siftrank: Use LLMs for Document Ranking](https://bishopfox.com/blog/siftrank-llms-document-ranking) for more background on this technique, and our talk [Patch Perfect: Harmonizing with LLMs to Find Security Vulns](https://www.youtube.com/watch?v=IBuL1zY69tY) to see how we've applied siftrank to offensive security problems.

 ## Getting started

 ### Install

 ```
-go install github.com/noperator/raink/cmd/raink@latest
+go install github.com/noperator/siftrank/cmd/siftrank@latest
 ```

 ### Configure